LynNor1/PaintByNumber_OCR/README.md

 mkdir build
 ```

-I think used ccmake to create the make file.
+I used ccmake to create the make file.

 ```
 ccmake -S opencv/ -B build/